bmander/typescript-for-nonbeginners/typescript-for-nonbeginners.md

-# TypeScript for Non-Beginners: a Primer for C and Python Programmers
+# TypeScript for A Non-Beginners: a Primer for C and Python Programmers

 By GPT-4 (May 4, 2023) and Brandon Martin-Anderson